How to Establish Texas Domicile as an Expat

 2. Severing Former State Ties

-- Cancelled old state voter registration
+- Cancelled old state voter registration (kept the cancellation confirmation)

 - Updated all financial accounts to Texas address